James Henry McKnight was born on March 19, 1884 at Brownsville, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 After Margaret's estranged father returned to Western Pennsylvania, and was nearing the end of his life, he made his home with Margaret and Grant.
 He died in their residence, on High Street in Fairchance, in 1963.

 Son Terry G. Garletts (1941-2008) was born on April 21, 1941 in Uniontown.
-He wed Anna Marie Check in about 1964, and they were married for 44 years.
-They had one son -- David Grant Garletts.
+In about 1964, he wed Anna Marie Check ( ? - ? ).
+The pair remained together for 44 years.
+Together they produced an only son -- David Grant Garletts.
 Terry "was employed at the USX Clairton Coke works for many years until his retirement, " said the Uniontown Herald Standard.
 He "attended the Trinity United Methodist Church of Fairchance."
-Terry passed away at the age of 66 in Uniontown Hospital.
+Terry passed away in 2008 at the age of 66 in Uniontown Hospital.
 Burial was in Maple Grove Cemetery in Fairchance.

-Daughter Linda Garletts (10943-2013) was born Jan.
+Daughter Linda Rae Garletts (1943-2013) was born Jan.
 31, 1943 in Fairchance.
-She wed Lewis "Jim" Baker (1940-2014), son of Emmett and Edith (Nascimben) Baker of Uniontown.
-They lived in Fairchance and had two children -- Jamie Baker and Christopher Baker.
+She was an alumna of Fairchance-Georges High School and the Mason Frederic Beauty School.
+She established her own business, Linda's Beauty Shop of Fairchance, and was employed by Charter Engineering Company of Morgantown.
+In December 1965, when she was 22 years of age, she wed Lewis Gene "Jim" Baker (1940-2014), son of Emmett and Edith (Nascimben) Baker of Uniontown.
+Rev. Smith Hixson officiated at the nuptials, held in Trinity Methodist Church of Fairchance.
+She was pictured in a story about the wedding in the Uniontown Evening Standard.
+Lewis was a graduate of South Union High School and, at the time of marriage, employed by Anderson Construction Company of Weirton, WV.
+The couple resided in Fairchance and bore two children -- Jamie Baker and Christopher Baker.
 Linda worked for many years as a certified prosthetic fitter and stylist with Serpento Pharmacy in New Salem, near Uniontown, and later with Hixenbaugh Pharmacy in Uniontown.
 She also was active in volunteering her time for 11 years with the American Cancer Society's "Look Good, Feel Better" outreach to women with cancer, and was a member of the Trinity United Methodist church and Fairchance Free Methodist Church.
 Jim worked for many years with the Boilermakers Local 154, of which he was a member.
 Suffering from a massive stroke, she died at age 70 on Aug.
 19, 2013, terminating a marriage of 48 years.
 Interment was in Maple Grove Cemetery in Fairchance.
 Jim only survived his wife by a little more than seven months.
 He passed away at agre 73 on March 29, 2014.

 ~ Son George Swaney McKnight ~